Ptheby/JS-Practical-Components/README.md

             value="30"

             the input element has the class "form-control"   those kinds of thing i dont know what it means but can look up.

+///Button Playgournd Project
+I'm getting more familiar with event listeners and how to apply them.
+Some of the main things that are a challenge are actually realizing that several things he's doing is built in or i believe are built in bootstrap things.
+I am still so new that I need to know if something is built in or just made up by him or anyone and the significance of most things or everything.
+I also am getting more comfortable with querySelector.